 I like to use a strap in leg extensions, especially in long-held Yin poses.
 The problem?
 Holding the strap gets tiring!
 Looping it around the fingers can hurt after a while, and even if you hold it around the meaty part of the hand, it still takes some muscle power.
+The solution?
+Loop the strap around both wrists so that it holds itself in place.
+Start by making a loop.

 Take the bottom of the loop and lift it toward its center so as to make two smaller loops toward the bottom.